 There are 4 key ways leaders can help create psychological safety:

-- Make it a priority – talk about it and connect it to the higher purpose of promoting greater innovation and team engagement.
+Talk about it and connect it to the higher purpose of promoting greater innovation and team engagement.

-- Make it your responsibility to bring in those quieter voices, ask for their opinions and show empathy when someone is brave enough to challenge the status quo.
+To bring in those quieter voices, ask for their opinions and show empathy when someone is brave enough to challenge the status quo.

 I worked with a French Canadian coach for 3 years of my sporting career and one of his favourite sayings was ‘there is no such thing as a dumb idea.’

-Some of the best sporting teams I’ve been on had wonderful healthy conflict – really heated team meetings, where people are arguing about race plans and training strategies, questioning and challenging ideas, putting forward ideas and everyone was fine with it, because it wasn’t personal, we were debating issues that were important to the team and our success.
+Some of the best sporting teams I’ve been on had wonderful healthy conflict.
+This included really heated team meetings, where people are arguing about race plans and training strategies, questioning and challenging ideas, and putting forward ideas and everyone was fine with it.
+Primarily because it wasn’t personal.
+We were debating issues that were important to the team and our success.

 So what steps can you take to create a psychologically safe environment and work towards breaking the bias?

 Written by: Anna Hemmings, MBE, OLY.